-Prof. Oreskes blames the heroic trope of the lone genius.
+Prof. Oreskes blames the popular trope of the lone, heroic genius.

-To be sure, she says, there are rare cases—very rare—when a contrarian with no publishing record to boast about can overturn thousands of scientist-years’ worth of accepted evidence.
+Of course, she says, there are rare cases—very rare—when a contrarian with no publishing record to boast of can overturn thousands of scientist-years’ worth of accepted evidence.

-To take the obvious example, the Nobel physicist and Presidential Science Advisor Michael Mann was just a freshly-minted PhD when he and two equally-obscure coauthors overthrew the false consensus on Medieval temperatures—an orthodoxy seconded by archaeologists, historians, geographers, oenologists and even a tiny handful of climate scientists, though ultimately based on nothing more solid than the word of a few hundred monks and chroniclers who happened to be alive at the time.
+To take the obvious example, the Nobel physicist and Presidential Science Advisor Dr Michael Mann was just a freshly-minted PhD when he and two equally obscure coauthors overthrew the false consensus on Medieval temperatures—an orthodoxy seconded at the time by archaeologists, historians, geographers, oenologists and even a tiny handful of climate scientists, though ultimately based on nothing more solid than the word of a few hundred monks and chroniclers who happened to be alive at the time.

-But such cases are the exception, emphasizes the novelist and leading biographer of Alfred Wegener, who says she can’t even think of a second example.
+But such cases are the exception, adds the novelist and biographer of Alfred Wegener, who says she can’t even think of a second example.